 So what is the big deal with them?
 Well, if you accidentally hit one of them, the chances you’ll be summoned by the native penalty is quite hight.
 The native penalty is known as ‘Sogit‘.
 Sogit means ‘cool’, paying a ‘Sogit‘ is to remedy one wrongdoing.

 The Sogit for hitting dead an adult buffalo is around RM2,500 – RM3,000 or could be higher, it is equivalent to the price of an adult buffalo in the market.
 However, there are less buffalo roaming the highway nowadays except at the remote villages.

 In case you’re visiting the remote are or lost your way and you bump into the buffalos, here’s a tips to stay safe:

-1. DON’T HONK!
+- DON’T HONK.
 Never honk when there are buffalos nearby.
 Chances are you’ll be stampeded by them or run into.
-Buffalo are sensitive to sudden noise and they are not very good with navigation.
-The moment they are startled, they will run all over the places in all direction.
+Buffalo is sensitive to sudden noise they are not very good with navigation.
+The moment they startled, they will run all over in any direction.

 - DON’T GO CLOSE TO THEM.
 They are not friendly animal.
 If you want to take a selfie with them, keep your distance at least 2-3 metres away from them with silent mode and no flash.

 - DO NOT RUN if you suddenly find yourself in the middle of the herds.
 Once you start running, they also run with you in all direction including running to you head to head.

 So, I hope this 3 tips would help you with your self-guided trip to Sabah.
 Enjoy your vacation here, Sabah is a beautiful state within Malaysia where you could experience both nature and culture.